daehan-lim/daehan-lim.github.io/README.md

 </div>

 ## 👋 About Me
-Software engineer specializing in building scalable, user-centric mobile applications, with expertise in advanced data processing, algorithm optimization, and distributed systems, leveraging an AI/ML background.
-Spearheaded mobile application development across telecom and enterprise sectors, driving adoption of modern architectural patterns and Android best practices to enhance code maintainability and development efficiency.
-Proficient in Java, Kotlin, Python, and JavaScript, combining technical expertise with innovative problem-solving to deliver reliable, high-performing mobile solutions.
+Software engineer with a strong foundation in mobile app development and data-driven applications.
+Experienced in developing robust, maintainable, user-centric Android applications using Kotlin, MVVM, Coroutines, and REST APIs.
+Also familiar with Flutter for cross-platform development and with JavaScript.
+Advanced expertise in data processing and algorithm optimization from AI/ML research background, enabling development of highly efficient and scalable mobile applications.

 ## 🛠️ Technical Skills